LA Photo Party Privacy Policies

 Unique URL data and media are stored and hosted on Amazon Web Services:

-Information collected is subject to the investigatory and enforcement powers of the FTC, the Department of Transportation or any other US authorized statutory body.
+Information collected is subject to the investigatory and enforcement powers of the Federal Trade Commission.

 Users of LaPhotoParty.com have the possibility, under certain conditions, to invoke binding arbitration.